aiulus/perfcba/README.md

   experiments with tiny reward gaps can dial up accuracy explicitly.

 To probe reward noise, you can either set `--reward-logit-scale <value>` for a single configuration or sweep it via `--vary arm_variance`.
-The underlying knob rescales Bernoulli logits before sampling rewards: values below 1 push arm means toward 0.5 (higher variance), while values above 1 make the arms sharper and reduce variance.
+The plots now annotate this axis as “Reward Logit Scale,” which rescales Bernoulli logits before sampling rewards: values below 1 push arm means toward 0.5 (higher variance), while values above 1 make the arms sharper and reduce variance.

 ### Regret-curve driver